 - Tomatoes.
 Use the ricer to crush tomatoes for sauce or canning, just be sure to cut the tomatoes into manageable chunks rather than trying to rice a whole tomato.

-- For cooked frozen spinach or other greens where you need to squeeze out any excess liquid to use in a recipe (such as lasagna), the ricer is perfect.
+- For cooked frozen spinach or other greens where you need to squeeze out any excess liquid to use in a recipe, the ricer is perfect.

 - Baby food.
 You can rice any vegetable that’s cooked soft enough to make delicious and nutritious meals for baby.